astorDev/nist/client/101/index.md

 }
 ```

-Now, we'll need a method converting our `HttpResponseMessage` to the model of out choice.
+Now, we'll need a method converting our `HttpResponseMessage` to the model of our choice.
 We'll use a package called `Nist.Responses`.
 Let's install it in the `SpaceX.Protocol`:

 ```sh
 dotnet add package Nist.Responses
 ```

-Now, we should be able to use `Read` extension method on our response to get the actual model:
+Now, we should be able to use the `Read` extension method on our response to get the actual model:

 ```cs
 var launch = await response.Read<Launch>();
 Console.WriteLine(launch);
 ```

-With that in place our test should print something like this:
+With that in place, our test should print something like this:

 ```log
 Launch { Name = Crew-5, Success = True }